Reading list Switch to dark mode

 pnpm create next-app

-It will ask some questions like project name etc. in the command prompt after that it will install your Next JS application.
-After the installation is complete we will make sure the installed app is working.
+It will prompt you with some questions in the command line, then proceed to install your Next.js application.
+After the installation is complete, we will verify that the app is working correctly.

 We are using npm in this project setup, you can also use yarn .